martinky24/WebsiteSecurity/Vulnerabilities/injection.md

 4. Enter a valid amount to transfer, ie. 1
 5. View the anticipated change in account balance above the transfer form

-If your injection irrepairably messed up the database, simply login as `admin`/`admin` and from the admin panel, reset the tables.
+If your injection irreparably messed up the database, simply login as `admin`/`admin` and from the admin panel, reset the tables.

 ## How We Patched it